servalproject/serval_chat/README.md

 - Protect identities with a PIN
 - Control which of your identities are usable / visible to others nearby
 - Block, follow or provide your own local name for any broadcast feeds
-- List the messages of all feeds you are following in a single view
 - Be notified of incoming broadcast messages
-- See timestamp, delivery or last read markers
+- See delivery or last read markers
 - Disable the app.
 If you are connected to wifi or bluetooth is enabled, the app will attempt to find other nearby users, there is no off switch.
 - Reliably match incoming private messages with any broadcast message feed from the same identity.
-This matching may occur, but isn't reliable.
+This matching may occur if the peer is online, but isn't reliable.